 FAQs on Alien Invasive Species

 Q.1.
-What is an Alien Invasive Species?
+What are Alien Species?

 Q.2.
-What are some of the Alien Invasive Species discovered in India?
+What are some of the Invasive Alien Species discovered in India?